GroestlCoin/copay/README.md

 Here it is also necesary to select the account number.

-When creating or joining a wallet, Groestlcoin Mobile Wallet will ask for two public keys for the device.
+When creating or joining a wallet, GroestlPay will ask for two public keys for the device.
 One public keys is used for the wallet itself and the other is used as an entropy source to create a private / public key pair for signing requests to the Wallet Service.

 Every time you need to sign a transaction, the device will be needed to perform the signature.
 Follow the on screen instructions after clicking the `send` or `accept` buttons.

-Finally, in case you lose the device and you have the 24 word seed for the device, you can recover access to your funds using Groestlcoin Mobile Wallet, see: https://github.com/Groestlcoinofficial/Groestlcoin-mobile-wallet/blob/master/backupRecovery.md#hardware-wallets
+Finally, in case you lose the device and you have the 24 word seed for the device, you can recover access to your funds using GroestlPay, see: https://github.com/Groestlcoinofficial/GroestlPay/blob/master/backupRecovery.md#hardware-wallets

 ## Translations
-Groestlcoin Mobile Wallet uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/copay) as the front-end tool for translators.
-To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the Groestlcoin Mobile Wallet documentation and application text into your native language.
+GroestlPay uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/copay) as the front-end tool for translators.
+To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the GroestlPay documentation and application text into your native language.

 To download and build using the latest translations from Crowdin, please use the following commands: